alikian/flow-agg-service/README.md

 # Flow Aggregation Service

 Service developed using Spring Boot.
+Due to nature of this traffic I used memory and not any database as explained Scalability.
 The service store aggregated Flow log into structure like
 ```
 Map<Integer,Map<String,Flow>> aggMap = ConcurrentHashMap<>();
 ```